-Introducing our first ten Core Colours!
+Introducing our first fifteen Core Colours!
 These colours have either been very popular or personal favorites.
 I think they are a good starting ground leading into a larger collection of shades that represent our brand.
 (We hope you think so too!)

 Bright and exciting, this Cochineal dominant colour is sweet, fun and energetic;